 To select and view Indicators, go to the top navigation bar (Figure 1) and place the cursor over Browse.

-Next, place the cursor over the INDICATORS option to choose a specific object, or click on the INDICATORS option itself to generate a table of all available entries.
-Click on a specific Indicator's entry in the table, and its Details flyout will appear on the right-hand side of the screen.
+Next, place the cursor over the Indicators option to choose a specific object, or click on the Indicators option itself to generate a table of all available entries.
+Click on a specific Indicator's entry in the table, and its Details drawer will appear on the right-hand side of the screen.
 Then click on the Details icon to access the Overview tab of the Details screen.
 Alternatively, hover over the Indicator’s entry in the table and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.

 The Overview tab of an Indicator’s Details screen may have Indicator-specific enrichments as appropriate to that Indicator type.
 For example, the Details screen for a File allows the user to define a file’s name, and the Details screen for an Address displays IP geolocation data.
 See The Details Screen for further information.